brainboxdotcc/DPP/docpages/INDEX.md

 The libsodium package requires pkg-config, but does not check for it when installed.
 Install it as root, e.g. `sudo apt install pkg-config`.
 Rerun cmake again, and rebuild the library.

 ## When using precompiled libraries in Windows, the program runs but is just a black console window and the bot doesnt come online?
 If this happens, ensure you are using the correct precompiled build of the library.
-Our precompiled binaries are built in two forms, release mode and debug mode, for x64 vs2019 only.
+Our precompiled binaries are built in two forms, release mode and debug mode for visual studio 2019.
 If you require a build for a newer visual studio, you will have to compile it yourself from the github sources.
 Please see the section about \ref buildwindows for more information on how to do this.

 ## Does this library build/run on Raspberry Pi?